newchuyalong/libgdx-learning/Gradle-on-the-Commandline.md

+This article will show you how you can run your application from the command line and package it for distribution for the different platforms!

 ## Setting up ANDROID_HOME
 The ANDROID_HOME environment variable needs to be pointing to a valid android SDK before you do any command line wizardry.
 To do this on Windows, you can issue this from the command line: